 The Bristol Recreation Department (BRD) intends to increase access to mountain biking through educational clinics and adventure camps for all ages.
 A Community Bike Library will also be created to enable those who do not own a mountain bike to participate in BRD camps, clinics and the sport in general.

 Burlington Parks, Recreation & Waterfront (BPRW) plans to expand a park “prescription” program.
 BPRW collaborates with medical partners to prescribe park passes and has successfully engaged Burlington residents of all ages in physical activity while spending time in nature.
 BPRW plans to increase the number and diversity of active participants in Park Rx, expand their portfolio of medical partners, and increase their capacity for group activities and contact with patients.

 CATMA Greenride Bikeshare will launch a Prescribe-a-Bike program, with the goal of engaging medical providers to prescribe free, one-year memberships to Greenride Bikeshare as part of patient treatment.
 This community wellness initiative began in 2019 and has been extended into 2020.

 Also in 2020, the council will continue to financially support the Vermont Senior Games and to subsidize ski and snowboard lesson packages for Vermont youth.

-The Vermont Governor’s Council on Physical Fitness and Sports is a physical activity promotion and advocacy group comprised of volunteers appointed by the Governor and representing a broad spectrum of Vermonters.
-The council’s mission, defined in the legislation passed in 1986, is to promote health and wellness through physical activity for all people living in Vermont at all fitness and ability levels.
+The Governor’s Council is a physical activity promotion and advocacy group comprised of approximately 20 volunteers, appointed by the Governor and representing a broad spectrum of Vermonters, whose mission is to promote health and wellness through physical activity for all people living in Vermont at all fitness and ability levels.